Addition and Subtraction

 What you need: Fundamentals Double Up Game Board, counters, 1 cube labeled 3, 4, 5, 6, 7, 8

 What you do: As the children play the game, Ask questions such as What numbers on the number cube could you double to give you an answer less than 13?
 What do you need to roll to win the game?

 What the children do: In a group of two, children will roll the cube, double the number, and place their personalized color counter on the answer.
 Each child takes a turn until all spaces are filled up.
 If there are no more answers on the board for a rolled amount, the player loses their turn.
 The winner is the player that has the most counters on the game board.

 Strategy Tip: Encourage the children to solve the answer aloud to the group.
 This helps the child verbalize their math understanding, and the other children in the group hear different ways to solve the problem.

 Doubles Facts Mastery: Extend the Strategy

 Encourage children to apply this strategy to numbers beyond the basic facts.
 For example, the strategy can be extended to solve 25+25.
 This is specifically highlighted in the ORIGO One video referenced earlier in this blog!

-If you would like to download cards for the child to use during this activity, please click below to sign up for the ORIGO Insights Resource Hub for the downloadable resources!
+If you would like to download more games, worksheets and activities, click the ORIGO Insights Resource Hub for the downloadable resources!

 About ORIGO Education